agrawal-priyank/machine-learning-regression/README.md

-## Machine Learning: Regression
+## Machine Learning Regression: House Sales Price Prediction Models

 ### Description
-* Implemented Linear Regression and K Nearest Neighbors algorithm with Gradient Descent optimization to make an optimal model for predicting house prices using the Seattle King County dataset.
+* Implemented linear regression and k nearest neighbors algorithm with gradient descent optimization to make an optimal model for predicting house prices using the Seattle King County dataset.
-* Performed feature engineering and selection using Lasso and Ridge penalties to eliminate features with no impact on Residual Sum of Squares.
+* Performed feature engineering and selection using lasso and ridge penalties to eliminate features which had little or no impact on the residual sum of squares error.

 ### Code
 1. [Simple Linear Regression](https://github.com/agrawal-priyank/machine-learning-regression/blob/master/simple-linear-regression/simple-linear-regression.ipynb)